GothenburgBitFactory/tw.org/content/docs/using_dates.md

                wait:november

-Here the task is given a `wait` date of 2016-11-01, via the useful shortcut
-\'november\', which means the task will not appear on lists until November.
+Here the task is given a `wait` date of 2016-11-01, via the useful shortcut 'november', which means the task will not appear on lists until November.
 At that time, it will reappear, but it will still not be ready until 2016-11-04.

 You can view all the hidden waiting tasks using the `waiting` report: